Cai Xukun: 2018: Idol Producer (偶像练习生) and rise in popularity

 In July, Kun set up his own personal studio.
 On August 2, 2018, his 20th birthday, Kun released the EP 1 for free.
 It contains three songs, "Pull Up", "You Can Be My Girlfriend", and "It's You".
 According to QQ Music, 'Pull Up' achieved multiple sales/streaming milestones shortly after release.
 "Pull Up" was co-written with UK songwriting team Mike Macdermid, David Brant (who is also the producer on the song), Rajiv Bukhory, Fidel Rosales and Ryan Curtis.
 He also edited the music video for "Pull Up".
-Kun later released another single, "Wait Wait Wait" on August 23, which quickly rose to the top of multiple music charts.
-His first stage performance of "Wait Wait Wait" was broadcast on the first episode of Idol Hits on September 7.
+Kun later released another single, "Wait Wait Wait," on August 23, which quickly rose to the top of multiple music charts.
+His first stage performance of "Wait Wait Wait" aired during the first episode of Idol Hits on September 7.

 On October 12, Kun performed "You Can Be My Girlfriend" live for the first time at the "'BAZAAR Stars' Charity Night" and donated 600,000 RMB for Bazaar's charity project.
-Over the next two days, Kun, partnered with MiGu Music and successfully held his first set of small-scale fan meetings at Chengdu and Shanghai.
+Over the next two days, Kun partnered with MiGu Music and successfully held his first set of small-scale fan meetings in Chengdu and Shanghai.
 On the last day of October, Kun delivered his first stage performance of "Pull Up" at the "Ellemen Movie Hero Gala" in Beijing.
 On November 7, Nine Percent released their first original song, "Rule Breaker", one of the tracks in their album To the Nines.
 Kun co-wrote the lyrics of "Rule Breaker" and "Good Things".
-Rule Breaker was written by some of the same writers as "Pull Up", namely Mike Macdermid, Rajiv Bukhory, David Brant and in addition, USA based producer Kevin Chozen took the helm on production.
+Rule Breaker was written by some of the same writers as "Pull Up", namely Mike Macdermid, Rajiv Bukhory, David Brant, and in addition, US-based producer Kevin Chozen took the helm on production.

 At the Twelfth Annual Migu Music Awards, held on December 8, Kun's "Wait Wait Wait" was ranked one of the Top Ten Pop Songs of the Year.
-This marked the first major award received by Kun for his musical work.
+This marked the first major award Kun received for his musical work.
 On December 28, TC Candler & The Independent Critics released their highly awaited List of The 100 Most Handsome Faces of 2018, taking into account the large pool of public opinion and suggestions, where Kun has been ranked as having the 27th Most Handsome Face in 2018.
 On December 30, Kun performed "You Can Be My Girlfriend" and "Wait Wait Wait" at Zhejiang Television's New Year's Eve Concert.
 On the very next day, he unveiled his first stage performance of "It's You" at the "Dragon TV New Year's Eve Gala" in Shanghai.